yerassyl-clou/data-collection/README.md

-Final Group Project - Streaming + Batch Data Pipeline (Airflow + Kafka + SQLite) This repository contains our final group project implementation: a complete streaming + batch data pipeline with Airflow DAGs, using Kafka as a message broker and SQLite as a storage/analytics layer.
+Final Group Project - Streaming + Batch Data Pipeline (Airflow + Kafka + SQLite) This repository contains our final group project implementation: a complete Docker-based streaming + batch data pipeline orchestrated with Apache Airflow, using Kafka as a message broker and SQLite as a storage/analytics layer.
-Data source: OpenAQ API - air quality measurements (frequently updating real-world data).
+Data source: OpenAQ API v3 - air quality measurements (frequently updating real-world data).

 Project Goal
 Demonstrate the ability to: